-Oaxaca city is a UNESCO-listed colonial city located in a picturesque valley within the Sierra Madre mountain range in southern Mexico.
+Oaxaca is a UNESCO-listed colonial city located in a picturesque valley within the Sierra Madre mountain range in southern Mexico.
 The area has been inhabited since very ancient times and was the cradle of the Zapotec civilization, but no less than 16 ethno-linguistic groups live in the state of Oaxaca.
-With its ancient sites, colonial period architecture, numerous indigenous markets and handicraft villages, Oaxaca offers a wealth of options for visitors.
-Here are the top ten must-see sights and experiences for visitors to Oaxaca city.
+With its ancient sites, colonial period architecture, numerous indigenous markets and handicraft villages, Oaxaca offers a wealth of options for visitors, and isn't too far from Mexico City.

 The Zócalo is the main square and the heart of the city.
 No visit to Oaxaca would be complete without spending some time here.
 Cafes and restaurants line three sides of the square, the Palacio de Gobierno (government building) is located to the south.
 Spend some time wandering around the Zocalo, have a drink in one of the cafes and people-watch.
 Oaxaca's cathedral is located just north of the Zocalo and another shady plaza, the Alameda de Leon, fronts it.

 Oaxaca is home to many impressive churches, but the most stunning is Santo Domingo.
 The exuberant baroque interior of this church means that every surface is covered in art or gold leaf.
-The Rosary Chapel on the right, which was a later addition, is particularly beautiful.
-The former convent contains the Museo de las Culturas de Oaxaca - a large and well presented museum.
-One of the highlights is the Treasure of Tomb 7 from Monte Alban.
-The convent's orchard area is now occupied by Oaxaca's Ethnobotanical Garden, which can only be visited as part of a guided tour - tours are offered daily in Spanish and three times a week in English (usually Tuesdays, Thursdays and Saturdays at 11 am, but check the schedule).
+The Rosary Chapel, which was a later addition, is particularly beautiful.
+The former friary contains the Museo de las Culturas de Oaxaca, a large and well-presented museum.
+One of the highlights is the Treasure of Tomb 7 from Monte Albán.
+The orchard area is now occupied by Oaxaca's Ethnobotanical Garden, which can only be visited as part of a guided tour.
+Tours are offered daily in Spanish and three times a week in English (usually Tuesdays, Thursdays and Saturdays at 11 am, but check the schedule).

-This archaeological site is just a twenty minute drive from the city center and has a spectacular location on a hilltop overlooking the valley.
+The archaeological site of Monte Albán is just a 20-minute drive from the city center and has a spectacular location on a hilltop overlooking the valley.
 Learn about the Zapotec civilization which was at its peak between 200 and 600 A.D.
-Climb to the highest point, a pyramid on the north platform, for a sweeping 360 degree view of the site and the valley below.
-Learn more in our visitor's guide to Monte Alban.
+Climb to the highest point, a pyramid on the north platform, for a sweeping 360-degree view of the site and the valley below.

 The Tule Tree